MicrosoftDocs/win32/desktop-src/PerfCtrs/performance-counters-counterattribute--counterattributes--element.md

 ---
-Description: 'Identifies an attribute of a counter that describes how the counter should be displayed.' ms.assetid: '895a2f58-43fc-4311-a980-86e9ef21fb3d'
+Description: Identifies an attribute of a counter that describes how the counter should be displayed. ms.assetid: 895a2f58-43fc-4311-a980-86e9ef21fb3d
-title: 'counterAttribute (counterAttributes) Element'
+title: counterAttribute (counterAttributes) Element ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # counterAttribute (counterAttributes) Element